delivery0app/delivery/README.md

 - Junit + Mockito
 - Docker

-## Includes 6 Java directories
+## Includes 7 Java directories
 - config - security configuration files;
 - controllers - 5 controller classes;
 - dto - a set of objects for data transfer;
 - models - models of User, Role, Courier, Customer, and Order objects;
 - repositories - repositories for models;
-- services - business logic.
+- services - business logic;
-- util - classes for exception handling, validation, order cost calculation, and more.
+- util - classes for exception handling, validation, order cost calculation, and more;
+- tests - unit and integration testing.

 ## Deployment
 There are several ways to run a Spring Boot application on your local machine.
 One way is to execute the docker-compose.yml file from your IDE.